MattBlissett/git-novice-topdown/_episodes/06-ignore.md

 These could be backup files created by our editor, or intermediate files created during data analysis.

-Our guac recipe has a "secret ingredient" that we don't want anyone to know about.
+Our breakfast recipe has a "secret ingredient" that we don't want anyone to know about.
 Our first thought is to hide it among lots of similar files, so we do this:

 ~~~
-$ cd guac
+$ cd breakfast
 $ touch secret_sauce_1.txt secret_sauce_2.txt secret_sauce_3.txt secret_sauce_4.txt
 ~~~
 {: .bash}